-Specific universal services which were assessed as valid in the Reasoning Phase were analysed in the Calculation Accuracy Phase.
+Specific universal services which were assessed as valid in the Reasoning Phase were analysed further during the Calculation Accuracy Phase.
 The objective of this phase was to audit and verify the various calculations, including those used to quantify the intangible benefits that GO provided in its claim.
-EY finalised the Calculation Accuracy Phase in February 2014.
+EY finalised the abridged report of the Calculation Accuracy Phase in March 2014.

-The MCA requested EY to prepare a public version of the review report which is sufficient for the purpose of making the results of the cost calculation and conclusions of the audit publicly available while protecting financial information of a commercially sensitive nature.
-This report is being made available in Annex 1 of this document.
-The summary of the findings that result from this Report can also be found under the section 'Assessment' found below in this document.
+The MCA requested EY to prepare a public version of the review report which would be sufficient for making the results of the cost calculation and conclusions of the audit publicly available whilst at the same time protecting any financial information of a commercially sensitive nature.
+This report was included in Annex 1 of the consultation paper, and a summary of the Report findings can also be found under the section entitled 'Assessment of Net Cost per Component'.